ibharrat/Space-Run/README.md

 # Space Run

 ## Description
-This is a browser-based side scroller bult with HTMl, CSS, Javascript, Node.js, and Phaser JS.
+This is a browser-based side scroller bult with HTML, CSS, Javascript, Node.js, and Phaser JS.
 This is locally hosted, and connects to a locally hosted instance of MongoDB.

 ## Installation